microsoft/live-share/docs/use/vscode.md

 4. Copy the user code.

-5. Finally, paste the user code into VS Code.

-    1. **On Linux**, you will already see an input field where you can paste in the user code and hit enter to finish.

-    2. On other platforms, hit **Ctrl+Shift+P** and run the "Live Share: Sign in with user code" command, paste in the code in the input field that appears, and hit enter to finish.
+5. Finally, paste the user code into the input field that appeared when you ran the command and press enter to complete the sign in process.

     ![Picture of user code input field](../media/vscode-user-code.png)